What you should do with your money after a divorce settlement

 If you’ve always managed your own finances then chances are budgeting and keeping on top of your bills is second nature.
 For those of you who left the finances to their ex, it might be something completely foreign and challenging for you.

 First up, know that there is plenty of help and advice available to you if you need it.
-An independent financial planner can eliminate problems down the track, as well as empower you to take back control of your life.
+A financial planner can eliminate problems down the track, as well as empower you to take back control of your life.
 No matter whether you go it alone or with the help of a financial planner, it’s time to be the boss of your money and your future!

 You may also like